akkamo/akkamo-demo/README.md

-# makka-demo
+# akkamo-demo
-Small demo application based on top of makka
+Small demo application based on top of akkamo